-Summer Piano Institute is a fully residential pre-college experience.
-A fee of $500 includes tuition + five nights’ room and board in UCM’s residential and dining halls, a camp T-shirt, and all recreational activities.
-Tuition for commuters (non-overnight) is $330; meals may be purchased at an additional cost (contact Dr. Hynes for more information).
+Summer Piano Institute is a fully residential pre-college experience. $500 fee includes tuition + five nights’ lodging in UCM’s air-conditioned residential halls; meals from Sunday through Friday; a camp T-shirt; and all recreational activities.
+Tuition for commuters (no overnight stays) is $330; meals may be purchased at an additional cost (contact Dr. Hynes for more information).

-Summer Piano Institute is for students who were in grades 7-12 during the 2018-19 academic year, and have had at least three years of private piano instruction.
+Summer Piano Institute is for students who were in grades 7-12 during the 2019-20 academic year, and have had at least three years of private piano instruction.
 Graduated seniors about to enter college are welcome to attend!

 Mia Hynes, Director and Professor of Piano, UCM

-D.M.A, Eastman School of Music
+D.M.A., Eastman School of Music